Intellectual Property FAQ: Everything You Need to Know

 An invention is also not patentable if it is too similar to prior art: other creations that have already been patented.
 Before submitting your patent application, conduct a patent search of public disclosures, existing patents, articles, journals, and other publications in your industry to look for similar inventions.
 The USPTO maintains an online patent database, and you can also search Google Patents.

 If you need help with protecting your intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.